uber-common/jvm-profiler/README.md

 - reporter: class name for the reporter, e.g. com.uber.profiling.reporters.ConsoleOutputReporter, or com.uber.profiling.reporters.KafkaOutputReporter, which are already implemented in the code.
 You could implement your own reporter and set the name here.

+- configProvider: class name for the config provider, e.g. com.uber.profiling.YamlConfigProvider, which are already implemented in the code.
+You could implement your own config provider and set the name here.

+- configFile: config file path to be used by YamlConfigProvider (if configProvider is set to com.uber.profiling.YamlConfigProvider).
+This could be a local file path or HTTP URL.

 - tag: plain text string which will be reported together with the metrics.

 - metricInterval: how frequent to collect and report the metrics, in milliseconds.